 The complaint also points to the poor scientific quality of Xstrata's impact assessment as well as Xstrata's unwillingness to engage in a solution to its glacier impact problem.
-CEDHA requests that the case be dealt with by the Australian NCP, in lieu of the Argentine, and that the Australian NCP use its good offices to ensure that Xstrata repairs damages to glaciers and avoids all future damage.
+CEDHA requests that the Australian NCP use its good offices to ensure that Xstrata repairs damages to glaciers and avoids all future damage.